mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 MMGen on Linux, except for [autosigning][ax], are now supported on MSYS2 too.
 Please be aware of the following, however:

-+ Non-ASCII filenames cannot be used with the Monero wallet syncing tool.
++ Non-ASCII filenames cannot be used with the `mmgen-xmrwallet` utility.
 This is an issue with the Monero wallet RPC daemon rather than MMGen.

 + The Bitcoin Cash Node daemon cannot handle non-ASCII pathnames.
 This is an